Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 --

-Just about any code editor or Integrated Development Environment, such as [Visual Studio Code](https://code.visualstudio.com), is a good plain text editor.
+I will use [Visual Studio Code](https://code.visualstudio.com), which is a good plain text editor.

----

-template: text editors

-## Warnings about text editor quality

-- Never use TextEdit on OS X to edit code.
-- Never use Notepad on Windows to edit code.
-- Do not use Microsoft Word or Google Docs to edit code
-- Emacs is a plain text editor that can be run from the command line.
-Vim is another.

 ---